dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 A rectangle geometry represents the geometry of a rectangle or square, and is defined with a `Rect` structure that specifies its relative position and its height and width.

 The `RectangleGeometry` class defines the `Rect` property, of type `Rect`, which represents the dimensions of the rectangle.
-This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 The following example shows how to create and render a `RectangleGeometry` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object: